 This new study is the largest one yet into maternal sleep position and pregnancy.
 It is the fourth case control study confirming the link between supine sleep and stillbirth.

-The researchers interviewed over 1000 women about a range of behaviours, including sleep position: 291 women who had a stillbirth at or beyond 28 weeks, compared to 735 women who had not.
+The researchers interviewed over 1000 women about a range of behaviors, including sleep position: 291 women who had a stillbirth at or beyond 28 weeks, compared to 735 women who had not.

 Comparative studies and campaigns

 In the 80s there were seven case control studies that spotted a link between infant sleeping position and cot death, but there were years of silence until a high profile case was in the media.

 A public health campaign was launched telling mothers to stop putting babies to sleep on their front.
 It reduced SIDS figures by around 80%.